distros/aurelia/README.md

 Your app will now use the bundled aurelia components so your app will boot up faster.
 The app can still be developed without bundling the application files or dependencies.

-# Bundling application files
+## Bundling application files

 use this to bundle the application files while excluding the ones already included in the aurelia bundle:

 ```
-jspm bundle */** - aurelia dist/app.bundle.js --inject
+jspm bundle */** - aurelia app.bundle.js --inject
 ```

+##

-Here is an overview of what is included in this bundle:
+Here is an overview of what is included in this bundle.
+This is what should be pasted into the config.js when using it as an injected bundle.

     "aurelia": [
       "npm:core-js@0.9.5/modules/$.fw",